Heineken removes 'Lighter is Better' ad after online backlash

-Heineken has removed an ad following a wave of online criticism slamming the commercial as "terribly racist."
+Heineken has removed a television ad following a wave of online criticism slamming the commercial as "terribly racist."

 In a 30-second ad promoting the beer company’s "Lighter is Better" campaign for its light beer, a bartender slides a bottle of beer past several customers to reach a woman in the distance.